Subscribe

 Can dogs have apples with skin?

-Avoid giving your dog apple peels since they come into contact with pesticides and other contaminants.
-The peel can also get stuck between a dog’s teeth, so it’s best to remove it before feeding it to your pup.
+It’s a good idea to avoid giving your dog the apple peels since they can come into contact with pesticides and other contaminants.
+Apple skin can also get stuck between a dog’s teeth, so a good rule of thumb is to remove it before feeding it to your pup.

 Why should dogs not eat apples?

-As we mentioned above, the fleshy part of the apple is safe, but dogs shouldn’t eat the stem, seeds, peel, or core.
-Additionally, pups with certain conditions like diabetes should avoid apples as they’re pretty high in sugar.
-As with most things, check with your vet to make sure apples are a safe treat for your canine companion.
+As we mentioned above, the fleshy part of the apple is safe — but your pet shouldn’t eat the stem, seeds, peel, or core.
+Additionally, four-legged friends with chronic diseases, high blood pressure, or certain conditions like diabetes should avoid apples as they’re pretty high in sugar.